matloff/fasteR/README.md

 > <span style="color:red">Tip:</span>
 > If we have an operation we will use a lot, we should consider writing a
 > function for it.
+>
 > Say we want to do the above again, but with 1350 instead of 1200.
-Or, with
+Or,
-> the **tg$len** vector from Lesson 3, with 10.2 as our lower bound.
-We
+> with the **tg$len** vector from our ToothGrowth example, with 10.2 as
-> *could* keep typing the same pattern as above, but if we're going to
+> our lower bound.
+We *could* keep typing the same pattern as above,
-> do this a lot, it's better to write a function for it:
+> but if we're going to do this a lot, it's better to write a function
+> for it:

 ``` r
 > mgd <- function(x,d) mean(x[x > d])